Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Margaux.
 Black red.
 It was simply a dream of a wine having all your wine heart can wish!
 What an incredibly sophisticated and multidimensional wine.
 A masterpiece.
 Fantastic!
 99-100p.

-Palmer was as always a perfect example of beautiful elegance and finesse, the goodies Margaux commune is so famous of.
+Palmer was, as always, a perfect example of beautiful elegance and finesse, the goodies Margaux commune is so famous for.
 This was a complete wine and a heartbreaker.
 94-96p.

-Lascombes has been on fire since vintage 2001 and journey close to wine paradise continues in 2005.
-Incredibly aromatic, intense and tempting wine.
+Lascombes has been on fire since vintage 2001, and the journey close to wine paradise continues in 2005.
+Incredibly aromatic, intense, and tempting wine.
 94-96p.

-Dauzac and Marquis de Terme had simply made wine of their life with a sophisticated nose of dark berries and big depth on the palate, where everything was perfectly measured.
+Dauzac and Marquis de Terme made the wine of their life with a sophisticated nose of dark berries and big depth on the palate, where everything was perfectly measured.
 Yummy!
 93-95p.

-Labegorce, Prieure Lichine and Rausan Gassies had all reasons to be proud of their performance.
-Incredibly perfumed and incredibly tasty wine.
+Labegorce, Prieure Lichine, and Rausan Gassies had all reasons to be proud of their performance.
+Incredibly aromatic and delicious wine.
 92-93p.

-D'Angludet and Siran were both black red with a catchy nose of violets and dark berries, plus splendidly elegant and racy on the palate.
+D'Angludet and Siran were black-red with a catchy nose of violets and dark berries and splendidly elegant and racy on the palate.
 91-92p.

-Cantenac Brown, Durfort Vivens and Kirwan followed in the same track with delicious fruit and lovely balance.
+Cantenac Brown, Durfort Vivens, and Kirwan followed on the same track with delicious fruit and lovely balance.
 91-92p.

 Alter Ego (Palmer's second wine) was aromatic and with fine structure.
 89p.